-Germany, Spain and Denmark are amongst the European countries with the most extensive development of wind energy.
-Norway, Sweden and the UK still have a great potential for the development of land-based wind energy.
+Germany, Spain and Denmark are amongst the European countries with the most extensive development of wind power.
+Norway, Sweden and the UK still have a great potential for the development of land-based wind power.
 The UK also has a number of shallow maritime areas which are well-suited for the development of wind farms resting on the seabed.
-British authorities aim to develop a total of 25 000 MW of offshore wind energy in the coming years.
+British authorities aim to develop a huge amount of offshore wind energy in the coming years.
 Statkraft is applying for licences for the construction of both land-based and offshore wind farms.